SFPC/codesocieties-winter-19/computational-methods-of-code-societies.md

 ```
 Now you can save the file and go back to the Terminal.

 In the terminal you can write `jupyter notebook` and press enter.
-This will automatically open up a new
+This will automatically open up a new browser window.

 > Programming is like magic :)

-Click on Introduction to Python file
+Click on `Introduction to Python` file.

-How can we work with these python notebooks?
+##### How can we work with these python notebooks?

 - Use down arrow key to navigate to next section or block of code